 Working on a network model, drawing on connections to identify opportunities and make things happen quickly, the PAULNACHE Gallery has established a reputation for dynamic and creative solutions in the presentation of its stable of artists, many of whom have substantial practices that are not recognised by the dominant narratives of art history.

-PAULNACHE sees itself as a gallery in the provinces, rather than a provincial gallery, representing its stable of artists to national and increasingly international audiences.
+PAULNACHE sees itself as a gallery in the provinces, rather than a provincial gallery, representing its family of artists to national and increasingly international audiences.
 At the heart of the Gallery is the desire to teach people to have an emotional connection with art, and to foster the sense of value that art has in terms of society, community, culture and life.